 2. Plan Ahead for Your Disney World Vacation

-Planning in advance is crucial when it comes to Disney Resort vacations.
+Planning in advance is crucial for Disney Resort vacations.

 Walt Disney World is one notable vacation destination where you can’t just walk up to the theme parks, resort hotels, or restaurants and expect to get in.
 Plus, you really need at least 4-6 months or more to plan and book your trip.
 Otherwise, you’ll probably discover that your choices are already booked.
 The early bird catches the worm!